j-webtek/LLM-Learning/README.md

 ### 🔗 Links & Articles

+- **[OpenAI](https://twitter.com/openai/status/1707077710047216095?s=46&t=Tn3eky5MQ9AEY1npL2msJw)**: ChatGPT can now browse the internet to provide you with current and authoritative information, complete with direct links to sources.
+It is no longer limited to data before September 2021.

+- **[You can give ChatGPT a picture of your team’s whiteboarding session and have it write the code for you.](https://twitter.com/mckaywrigley/status/1707101465922453701?s=20)**: This is absolutely insane.

 - **[Mistral 7B](https://mistral.ai/news/announcing-mistral-7b/)**: Mistral 7B, a 7.3B parameter model, outperforms various Llama versions on benchmarks, excels in both code and English tasks, and uses efficient attention mechanisms for better performance.
 Available under the Apache 2.0 license, it's easy to deploy across platforms, and a fine-tuned chat variant surpasses Llama 2 13B chat in performance.

 - **[Be My AI](https://www.bemyeyes.com/blog/announcing-be-my-ai)**: Be My Eyes, a platform connecting volunteers with visually impaired users, has integrated an AI feature called "Be My AI" to assist with everyday tasks and is now launching it in an open beta phase for iOS users, with an Android version in the pipeline.
 "Be My AI" allows users to take photos and receive detailed descriptions, proving invaluable for tasks like reading labels, organizing wardrobes, and getting visual assistance 24/7 without human intervention, though human volunteers remain available for more nuanced assistance.